Dan Truitt

 Daniel Truitt is an American politician and engineer, and member of the Libertarian Party.
-In 2010, he was elected to represent the 156th District in the Pennsylvania House of Representatives.
-He was defeated in his 2016 bid for re-election by West Chester Mayor Carolyn Comitta.
-In April 2022, Truitt became the chairman of the Chester County, Pennsylvania Libertarian Party.
+In 2010, while a member of the Republican Party, he was elected to represent the Chester County-based 156th District in the Pennsylvania House of Representatives, defeating Democratic incumbent Rep. Barbara McIlvaine Smith.
+He was in turn defeated in his 2016 bid for re-election by West Chester Mayor Carolyn Comitta, another Democrat.

+Truitt left the GOP and joined the Libertarian Party in 2018, and, in April 2022, became the chairman of the Chester County Libertarian Party.